TWBug/GoldCardHenge/content/qualification/field-of-culture-and-arts.en.md

 b.
 Definition of top executive: An individual who has served as department head or higher at a juristic person or organization, such as a CEO, general manager, assistant manager, director-general, or other similar position.
 {{< /accordion >}}

-{{< accordion title="Has made special contributions to film, broadcast, or pop music, and has at least five years’ relevant work experience." suffix="3." bottomless="false" >}}
+{{< accordion title="Has made special contributions to film, broadcast, or pop music, and has at least five years’ relevant work experience." suffix="3." bottomless="true" >}}

 * Copy of professional certificate, professional training certificate, copyright, thesis, patent or other certification of innovation or outstanding performance from the film, broadcast, or pop music industry; or copy of recommendation or verification from other official organizations such as the United Nations, public agencies of the person’s nation, or foreign representative offices in Taiwan.
 * Copy of proof of five years’ work experience in the fields of film, broadcast, or pop music.